You are on our United Kingdom site

 The Employment Rights Bill amends the list of disclosures qualifying for protection under whistleblowing laws to include sexual harassment.
 Workers who make a disclosure of information about sexual harassment that has occurred, is occurring, or is likely to occur will now be explicitly covered by whistleblowing protections (such as protections from detriment or dismissal), if they have a reasonable belief that their disclosure is in the public interest.

 The change also means that NDAs will not be able to prevent such protected disclosures from being made, something which has been a hot topic in the press for some time.
+Note that this is separate from and in addition to the new measures being introduced under the Victim and Prisoners Act 2024 from 1 October 2025 (see our article here).

 Third party harassment